 The risk adjustment by payer mix example in table 4 illustrates the importance of risk adjustment.
-Clinic A and Clinic B each have the same quality performance for their patients within each payer category (each achieves 65 percent optimal diabetes care for private/commercial patients, 45 percent for Minnesota Health Care Programs/uninsured/self-pay, and 55 percent for Medicare).
+Clinic A and Clinic B each have the same quality performance for their patients within each payer category (each achieves, as appropriate, 65 percent optimal diabetes care for commercial patients, 55 percent for Medicare patients, and 45 percent for Minnesota Health Care Programs, uninsured, and self-pay patients).
 However, because Clinic A and Clinic B serve different proportions of patients from each of these payers, the overall quality scores are different without adjustment for payer mix; Clinic A's unadjusted score is 60 percent, and Clinic B's unadjusted score is 55 percent, despite the fact that the two clinics are achieving similar outcomes for similar patient populations.